-Plotting the average values of the responses received for impact and uncertainty of the surveyed trends/forces revealed that driverless cars have the highest level of uncertainty, while economic health has the potential to have the highest impact.
+Plotting the average values of the responses received for impact and uncertainty of the surveyed are "tools for foresight - discussions and who use them." - Arie DeGeus documents whose purpose is not a prediction or a plan, but a change in the mindset of the people trends/forces revealed that driverless cars have the highest level of uncertainty, while economic health has the potential to have the highest impact.
 Figure 6-1 summarizes the survey results showing the range of responses received from participants.